benfish404/crispy-pancake/README.md

 ## Overview

-This project provides tools for processing customer data.
+This project provides tools for processing customer data with enhanced analytics.

 ## Installation